 - It is imperative that parents verify that children are not sick or demonstrating any symptoms of coronavirus each day by virtue of keeping students home if there is any doubt about illness.
 (See Appendix B for a list of symptoms to monitor) - FCSD1 personnel will stay at home if sick, and assess daily their physical health for COVID-19 symptoms prior to entering a school building.
-(See Appendix D for information on Families First Coronavirus Response Act) - Students and staff exhibiting Covid-19 symptoms during the day will be isolated to a designated location at the school, put on a face covering, and have their temperature checked.
-(See Appendix B for a list of symptoms) - Students/staff with COVID-19 symptoms must go home. - Parents/guardians will be asked to pick up ill students within 30 minutes of being notified. - Student sent home with COVID-19 symptoms may return to in-person school once a physician's release is presented.
+(See Appendix D for information on Families First Coronavirus Response Act) - Students and staff exhibiting Covid-19 symptoms during the day will be isolated to a designated location at the school, put on a face covering, and have their temperature checked. - Students/staff with COVID-19 symptoms must go home. - o Parents/guardians must pick up ill students within 30 minutes of being notified